Myat Ko

-Myat Ko (မြတ်ကို) is a current Chief Minister of Tanintharyi Region, Myanmar.
-He also served as Chief Minister of Tanintharyi Region from 2012 to 2016.
+Myat Ko (မြတ်ကို) is the Chief Minister of Tanintharyi Region, Myanmar.
+He also served as Chief Minister of the region from 2012 to 2016.

 A member of the Union Solidarity and Development Party, he was elected to represent Dawei Township Constituency No. 2 as a Taninthayi Region Hluttaw representative in the 2010 Burmese general election.
 Previously serving as the region's Minister of Finance, he was appointed by President Thein Sein to Chief Minister on 27 January 2012.
 He replaced Khin Zaw, who had resigned as Chief Minister on 6 January 2012, citing health problems.